 Anxiety and Depression

 In this generation, many people don’t think of the significance of depression.
 Some even make jokes about the subject.
 Most of these jokes make this condition sound light-hearted and laughable but in reality, it is a very serious mental condition.
 As stated in the article, “Facts About Depression”, published in 2014 by Chris Iliades, “depression affects more than 23 million Americans every year and it is the most serious brain disease in the United States.”
 The World Health Association also estimates that around 264 million people globally are affected by depression as stated in their article titled “Depression” published in 2020.
-If there’s anyone here that knows someone personally that struggles with this issue then you should know what a toll it can put on someone’s life.
+If there’s anyone here that knows someone personally who struggles with this issue then you should know what a toll it can put on someone’s life.
 If you don’t then I’m here to tell you more about it.

 Today I want to show the real effects of depression and inform you of the hardships that this condition brings.
 The three main points I’m going to be focusing on today are self-doubt, irritability, and health issues that come along with depression.
 As said by Tartakovsky in “How Depression Damages your Relationships,” published in 2014 when dealing with depression “many people experience self-doubt, which can affect their everyday relationships.”
 The deterioration of relationships proves that depression doesn’t just affect the person dealing with it but the loved ones around them.
 You’re probably thinking that everyone experiences self-doubt throughout their life, and although that is true when dealing with depression self-doubt isn’t just every once in a while it’s a constant feeling.
 Self-doubt makes it hard to stay or become motivated to do any sort of tasks that normally wouldn’t be an issue.
 It also makes you feel as if you’re constantly at battle with your thoughts, thinking, “Am I good enough?”
 “Am I worth it?”
 This can cause someone to isolate themselves and not reach out for help causing a downward spiral in their health.
 When this occurs it can cause the person to lose people once close to them because they unintentionally push them away.
 Although self-doubt may seem like something that everyone goes through it is also a common sign of depression and should never be ignored.
 Along with self-doubt, a sign of depression is irritability.
 Even though feeling irritated is a normal occurrence for anyone, it is also a sign of depression.
 When a person is struggling with their mental health feeling irritable is a constant struggle that many tend to brush off.
 When a person is feeling irritable, small things that usually wouldn’t bother them causes stressful situations that can lead to a spiral in the worst direction.